By Agnieszka Gautier

 No forecast available then could have predicted the lingering high temperatures and little rainfall to come.
 This rapid intensification of drought conditions, which parched the soil in a matter of days to weeks, has become known as a flash drought.
 Drought forecasting has typically monitored precipitation rates and temperature, along with snowmelt runoff in the western United States, but these data are only made available weekly or monthly.
 So, traditional weather forecasting predictability is only marginally better than a random guess.

 However, soil hydrology researchers Vinit Sehgal and Binayak Mohanty have now changed that.
 By using NASA Soil Moisture Active Passive (SMAP) data archived at the National Snow and Ice Data Distributed Active Archive Center (NSIDC DAAC), their team has brought drought forecasting to near real-time.
-In a first, farmers, water resource managers, and communities can be alerted to a flash drought on the horizon to mitigate its effects through adaptive measures such as irrigation, alternative seeding methods and timing, pest management, and tillage.
+In a first, farmers, water resource managers, and communities can be alerted to a flash drought on the horizon.
+So then, they can mitigate its effects through adaptive measures such as irrigation, alternative seeding methods and timing, pest management, and tillage.

 What you see is not what you get